 Employee experience: As mentioned above, employee experience is a new term popping up in the industry.
 Forbes writer Denise Lee Yohn declared 2018 the year of employee engagement; employers will continue to see an emphasis on improving the employee experience through leveraging better technologies that allow employees to fulfill their job duties more efficiently and achieve their professional goals.

 Full spectrum: Not all providers offer the same level of support for UC.
 A “full spectrum” provider can provide complete, end-to-end support, as well as the ability to deploy their services on your terms (on site or in the cloud).
 The UC space continues to see mergers and acquisitions which set out to achieve this holistic vision for communications.

 On-premises Cloud: On-premises cloud is the combination of cloud infrastructure and on-premises network management.
-This hybrid setup allows businesses to leverage flexible cloud communications while maintaining the integrity and site survivability of a traditional PBX, but without the clunky hardware.
+This type of setup allows businesses to leverage flexible cloud communications while maintaining the integrity and site survivability of a traditional PBX, but without the clunky hardware.

 Presence: Remote teams often struggle to communicate, as it’s not easy for employees to see when other workers are available to chat.
 Using presence indicators, employees can keep others posted when they are at their desk, out to lunch, in a meeting, or doing whatever else throughout the day.

 Pure Cloud: Pure cloud systems are software-only versions of communications platforms which are hosted on remote servers.
 These solutions are best for smaller locations which need efficient, reliable communication and don’t want hardware.